minprog/programmeren-1/steps/index.md

 **Step 3.
 Propose a general solution (with partner)**

 If you have three or four examples worked out, you should be able to start composing a more general solution.
+First thing is to define the **input** and the **output**: in step 2 you worked with concrete examples, but now you have to think of names for the input and output.

-Carefully compare the different examples, finding which steps are similar and which are different.
+Then, carefully compare the different examples, finding which steps are similar and which are different.
 Especially note if you did something multiple times (how often?) and how this relates to the example.

 If you can't quite find a difference, chances are that your steps are still too **abstract** and you may try specifying smaller steps.
 Also, try to work some more examples when you get stuck.
 Then, try comparing the steps again.